Email The Wild Gardener

 Desert Cyclamen for Winter Bloom

-most beautiful desert cyclamen (Cyclamen persicum) now blooming in my greenhouse.
+The beautiful desert cyclamen (Cyclamen persicum) now bedded down for the coming winter

 Caladiums in the Shade